hgkamath/createvmdk/README.md

 ## notes
 bash and pwsh are very commonly installed shell tools on both windows/linux systems.
-Of the two, at the time, most functionality lie in linux, bash seemed more ubiqutous.Hence, the choice to write this tool as a bash-script.
+Most functionality of the tool, such as partitionedDevice, lay in linux, and bash was relatively more ubiqutous at the time.Hence, the choice to write this tool as a bash-script.

 ## Instructions to run
 ```